Actions and Reactions

 finally, someone who recognizes what a handshake can do to retractile claws!

-trust our next meeting shall be at a somewhat lower velocity?” he said with
+trust our next meeting shall be at a somewhat lower velocity? he said

 a grin, before heading off into the crowd.